45 Unique Cultural Experiences to Inspire Your Next Trip

 Soaking in a private onsen in Hakone

-Ryokans allow guests to relax in a homey and comfortable setting.
-Meals are served to you in your room Kaiseki style (multi-course Japanese dishes) while you wear traditional Yukata robes.
 Before or after your meal you can soak in the public onsens or book a private session.
 Public onsens are separated by gender since it's a nude experience.
 Some ryokans also feature private onsens in your room if you're up for the splurge.

 See our 2 week Japan itinerary, which includes a stop in the countryside for a ryokan experience.

-15. Sing karaoke in Osaka
+19. Sing karaoke in Osaka

 Osaka night lights

 Did you know that the first karaoke machine was invented in Japan in 1971?
 Karaoke parties are very popular in Japan, with more than 100,000 karaoke boxes and bars in the country.
-A karaoke box is a place where you can rent a private room with karaoke equipment and belt out songs with your friends.
+A karaoke box is a place where you rent a private room with karaoke equipment and belt out songs with your friends.

 Our favourite karaoke bar we went to was Moonshine, a small alternative bar in Osaka (make sure to eat a hotdog there).
-Osaka's vibrant and zany appeal makes it a fun city to let loose and sing some karaoke!
+Osaka's vibrant and zany appeal makes it a fun city to let loose in and sing some karaoke!

-See our 2 week Japan itinerary, including a stop in Osaka.
+See our 2 week Japan itinerary, including a stop in Osaka

 Kyrgyzstan

-16. Stay at a nomadic yurt camp to see how Kyrgyz nomads live
+20. Stay at a nomadic yurt camp to see how Kyrgyz nomads live

 Nomadic yurt camp in Kyrgyzstan

-The quintessential Kyrgyzstan experience is staying in a nomadic yurt.
-Up in the alpine around 3,000m you will find shepherd yurt camps where Kyrgyz people live and graze their livestock.
-The best way to access these places is to do as the Kyrgyz people do and hop on a horse.
-You will see first hand how this animal plays an essential role in their culture.
+The best way to access these places is to do as the Kyrgyz do and hop on a horse.
+You will see firsthand how this animal plays an essential role in their culture.

 Peru

-17. Have an Andean wedding in the Peruvian mountains
+21. Have an Andean wedding in the Peruvian mountains

 Our Andean wedding on our trek to Machu Picchu